cmbryan/catechesis/_posts/2023-08-06-orthopraxis-pt1.md

 ---
-title: "Orthopraxis: The How of catechesis"
+title: "Orthopraxis: The How of catechesis (part 1)"
 date: 2023-08-06
 categories: [Essays, Sunday Sessions]
 tags: